 Start following and interacting with accounts that are in close proximity to your accounts targets and a couple times a day, check each of their accounts for anything they posted that hasn't been widely shared yet, and repost it immediately.
 Rinse and repeat to allow the social media algorithms to do their work and they will eventually show your activity to your targets.

 If your activity has an authentic voice, they will notice you first and that is everything when it comes to initiating contact with a target.
 If a target is to really trust you, they need to initiate first contact.
-A smart man would never trust a direct approach from a pretty girl, but if he sees her around town every now and again, he may very well decide to approach her.
+A smart man would never trust a direct approach from a pretty girl, but if he sees her around town every now and again, he may very well decide to approach her and say hello, it's very common.

 TL;DR Take your time, let your target come to you.